-The Annual Report and notice of AGM are published on the SGX website and the Company's website and all shareholders of the Company are sent a copy of the notice of AGM.
-The notice of AGM, which sets out all items of business to be transacted at the AGM, is also advertised in the newspapers.
+The Annual Report and Notice of AGM are published on the SGX website and the Company's website.
+The Notice of AGM, which sets out all items of business to be transacted at the AGM, is also advertised in the newspapers.